AndresHernandezGuerra/CARFAX-iOS-Assignment/README.md

 # CARFAX iOS Assignment App

-This is an iOS app built for CARFAX that display a feed of used cars.
+This is an iOS app built for CARFAX that displays a feed of used cars.
 The app was completely built in Swift.
 Basic information about each listing is displayed, such as the main car picture, model, price, mileage, dealer location, and phone number.